yakomaxa/molpath/README.md

 This is test branch to explore Peppy codes on Mac modified by sakuma.
 Function may be broken.

+* Press P to dump xyz coordinates of N CA C O into Assets/Resources

 # molpath

 VR molecular modelling pathfinding project